Lenovo IdeaPad 5 2-in-1

 MicroSD slot: in case 1TB is not enough for the missus, I’ll just get a 2TB MicroSD and be done with it forever, hopefully!

-I picked up this IdeaPad from a local reseller, and it took just 2 days to arrive.
-The first thing I did was to remove the back-plate to swap out the 512GB SSD to a 1TB one I had on standby, and I realized that the NVMe SSD used in this Ideapad isn’t the standard 2280 sized ones, but the 2242 variant instead.
+I picked up this IdeaPad from a local reseller, and it took just two days to arrive.
+The first thing I did was remove the back plate to swap out the 512GB SSD for a 1TB one I had on standby, and I realized that the NVMe SSD used in this IdeaPad isn’t the standard 2280 sized one, but the 2242 variant instead.
 Arrggh.
 Still, a quick Amazon order immediately, and a Corsair MP600 Micro 1TB M.2 NVMe PCIe SSD arrived a week later for me to do a system migration over to it.

 So, so far so good with this IdeaPad, though the wife said she found the OLED screen colors on it a little too strong for her liking and would have preferred a display that was less contrasting.
 Er…?!?!?
 LOL.